-We arrive at the academy and hop off our car.
+We arrive at the hub and hop off our car.
 It's time.

 "Oh my god," Stef says, "the anxiety.
 We're gonna get caught.
 We're gonna get caught.
 We're gonna get caught..." he keeps muttering it to himself, faster and faster.

 "You're deceiving yourself," Sally says.
 "We all know it.
 We're gonna die.
 This is so stupid."

-"Shut up already."
-We reach the door, and I press the button on my device, holding it next to the lock.
+We reach the door of our training room, and I press the button on my device, holding it next to the lock.
 It should be emitting a field that will power off the locking mechanism...

 The door opens.
 Holy shit.
 It's happening.

 I turn to my mates.
 "Told you it would be fine."

 But as soon as I say that I hear footsteps outside the training room.
 Everyone freezes.

 "Fuck," Brev whispers.

-Sure enough, four people walk in to the room: the instructor, two other soldiers, all armed, and...
+The footsteps reach the door.
+Four people walk into the room: the instructor, two other soldiers, all armed, and...
 Ashley.